eclipse-archived/antenna/README.md

 #### Optional Profiles
 You can activate the following optional profiles:
-- `-P integration-test`: activates also the optional profile for integration testing in the sw360 module
+- `-P integration-test`: activates also the optional profile for integration testing in the sw360 module (see also `./modules/sw360/README.md`)
 - `-P site-tests`: which activates the site tests in `./documentation/`

-#### Optional Modules
-By default the p2-resolver in `./modules/p2/p2-resolver/`, which resolves OSGi sources via P2 repositories, is excluded from the build (since it complicates the build and is unnecessary in most cases).
-To enable it, one can call the corresponding prepare script `./modules/p2/prepareDependenciesForP2.sh` (without Bash support one has to follow the steps in the script by hand).
-To remove the P2 dependencies again you can use the script `./modules/p2/cleanupDependenciesForP2.sh`.

 ### Configure Antenna
 Antenna can be used as a Maven plugin, with  Gradle or standalone executable.